1998 Tampines flat murder: Verdict

 On 12 November 1999, Judicial commissioner Amarjeet Singh found 47-year-old Lau Lee Peng guilty of murder and sentenced him to death.

-Singh stated in his verdict that he did not accept Lau's two defences of sudden fight and sudden and grave provocation.
-He found that the alleged verbal abuse Tan inflicted upon Lau, in addition to Tan's failure to locate Ah Poh's written new address, can hardly be considered as actions that would gravely provoke a reasonable person in Lau's position and it also definitely did not warrant a justification for Lau having to fly into such an intense rage and slash her to death.
+Singh stated in his verdict that he did not accept Lau's two defences of a sudden fight and sudden and grave provocation.
+He found that the alleged verbal abuse Tan inflicted upon Lau, in addition to Tan's failure to locate Ah Poh's written new address, could hardly be considered as actions that would gravely provoke a reasonable person in Lau's position, and it also definitely did not warrant a justification for Lau to fly into such an intense rage and slash her to death.
 Besides, the harm that Lau inflicted upon Tan was extremely severe and cruel, which was totally disproportionate to the degree of provocation given.
-Also, if compared to Lau's two injuries on his hand and foot, the huge degree of injury found on Tan also showed there was no fight that was so intense that it would require Lau to fear for his life.
+Also, if compared to Lau's two injuries on his hand and foot, the huge degree of injury found on Tan showed there was no fight that was so intense that it would require Lau to fear for his life.
 By arming himself with a chopper before the supposed fight, Lau would have dissipated his fear of Tan and the use of the chopper had gone beyond the necessary harm required in the fight.
 Based on witnesses' accounts, Lau was said to have no irrational behaviour and was calm throughout the post-killing days, meaning he could not have lost his head as he claimed.

 Since Lau failed his two defences against the murder charge, and his motive of the murder was identified as robbery, Lau was convicted of murdering Tan and sentenced to death.
 Jason Tan (unrelated to the victim), a reporter for The New Paper, wrote in an article that Lau was motionless at the time of sentencing, but he could detect the cold-bloodedness and wickedness from the former fishmonger's eyes and expressed his shock at the photos of the bloodstained toilet where Tan's body was discovered.
 Tan's daughter Chen Hui Min reportedly wept at the verdict of her mother's murder.
 Tan's former employer stated he was not surprised at all towards the guilty verdict of death in his former stall helper's case.